VectorInstitute/midst-toolkit/examples/gan/README.md

 It will save the evaluation results under the `/results/model.txt` file.

 ### Additional Metrics

-The calculation of assitional metrics are set up in the `evaluate.py` file.
+The calculation of additional metrics are set up in the `evaluate.py` file.
 They are the Kolmogorov-Smirnov (KS) test, Total Variation Distance (TVD), Correlation Matrix Difference and Mutual Information Difference.